-As reported by the BLS, employment opportunities for dancers and choreographers are expected to increase at a slower-than-average rate of 6% between 2012 and 2022.
-The BLS also reports that, in May 2012, dancers were paid median hourly wages of $14.16.
-In the same month, choreographers earned median hourly wages of $18.33, or $38,120 a year (www.bls.gov).
+As reported by the BLS, employment opportunities for dancers and choreographers are expected to increase at a slower-than-average rate of 4% between 2016 and 2026.
+The BLS also reports that, in May 2017, dancers and choreographers were paid median hourly wages of $17.15 (www.bls.gov).

 Musicians and Singers

-According to the BLS, a slower-than-average increase in employment is also projected for musicians and singers, with 5% growth in jobs predicted from 2012 to 2022.
+According to the BLS, an average increase in employment is also projected for musicians and singers, with a 6% growth in jobs predicted from 2016 to 2026.
 While there are no degree or formal training requirements associated with a career in popular music, such as hip-hop or rock and roll, many students interested in playing or singing classical music or opera pursue 4-year undergraduate programs in musicology or performance.
 Learning outcomes include the ability to perform on a live stage or record instrumentals and vocals.
-As of May 2012, musicians and singers were paid median hourly wages of $23.50 (www.bls.gov).
+As of May 2017, musicians and singers were paid median hourly wages of $26.96 (www.bls.gov).